Wadawurrung language

-Wadawurrung, also rendered as Wathawurrung, Wathaurong or Wada wurrung, and formerly sometimes Barrabool, is the Aboriginal Australian language spoken by the Wadawurrung people of the Kulin Nation of Central Victoria.
+Wadawurrung (//wʌdəwʌrʌŋ//, WUH-də-wuh-rung), also rendered as Wathawurrung, Wathaurong or Wada wurrung, and formerly sometimes Barrabool, is the Aboriginal Australian language spoken by the Wadawurrung people of the Kulin Nation of Central Victoria.
 It was spoken by 15 clans south of the Werribee River and the Bellarine Peninsula to Streatham.
 Various regional programs and initiatives promote the usage and revitalisation of Wadawurrung language.

 Phonology

 Consonants

-Blake reconstructs Wadawurrung consonants as such;
+Blake reconstructs Wadawurrung consonants as such: